 The paper must include more than simple literature review and compilation.
 Some aspect of field work with data collection, map (topo, soils, hydrologic, geologic, etc.) interpretation, process measurement, quantitative observational data, or historical geomorphology/land use analysis must be a component of the paper.
-All papers must present some original data, and analyze and interpret that data; papers that do not will be hard-pressed to achieve a passing grade (50%).
+All papers must present, analyze and discuss original data that you have collected; papers that do not will be hard-pressed to achieve a passing grade (50%).
 It is strongly suggested that the student discuss their paper topic with the professor early in the semester--as often as is necessary - to avoid avenues of research that are inappropriate or may prove to be inappropriate, unfruitful, too involved, too cpmplex, or too simplistic.
-ALL students must have a one paragraph (emailed) prospectus regarding your proposed paper topic to Dr. Schaetzl by Nov 1.
+ALL students must have a one paragraph (emailed) prospectus regarding your proposed paper topic to Dr. Schaetzl by April 1.
 These prospectuses will be evaluated and can earn up to 5 bonus points, if well-done and thought-out.

-I will be happy to examine and comment on ONE proofed draft of your complete paper, provided that it is typed (please type double-spaced so I can have space to write comments).
-The paper will be graded on several components (approximately as follows):
+I will react and respond to your prospectus in an email or in person.
+Students are advised to incorporate the professor's comments and concerns into their study design.
+I will also be happy to examine and comment on ONE proofed draft of your complete paper, provided that it is typed (please type double-spaced so I can have space to write comments).

+Your finished paper will be graded on several components (approximately as follows):